 What Expenses Can You Include in Your Housing Allowance?

 You are able to include home operations expenses in your housing allowance in addition to basic mortgage and rent.
+Here are some examples of what the minister’s housing can and can not include.

 - Utilities: electric, water, sewer, trash